tlewandowski18/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for Document Object Model.
+It is an object-based representation of the site.
+It is an attempt to convert the structure of an HTML document into an object model that can be used by various programs

 2. What is an event?

+An event is almost anything that a client does while interacting with a site.
+Events can be mouse events (e.g. clicking, hovering), resizing, focusing, keyboard hits, or a number of other things

 3. What is an event listener?

+An event listener is code that tells our site how to respond when an event happens to elements on our page.
+For example, it may tell our site how to respond when a user clicks a button or when a user resizes the page.

 4. Why would we convert a NodeList into an Array?

+NodeList are array-like objects, but they don't have access to all the same methods as arrays.
+While you can use a .forEach method on a NodeList, you can't use other methods such as .map, .filter or .reduce.
+Therefore, you may need to convert a NodeList to an Array using "Array.from()" in order to have access to these methods.

 5. What is a component?

+A component is a reusable set of code that allows us to build websites with repetitive features without the burden of rewriting the same code over an over again.

 ### Git Set up